-When you send out spam or random messages to Gen Z that has nothing to do with their interests, they’ll be instantly disengaged.
+When you send out spam or random messages to Gen Z that has nothing to do with their interests, they will instantly disengage.
 They’ve lived through spam.
 They know how to work around it – they just see it as unnecessary noise.
 They want one-on-one engagement rather broad networking.
 Knowing how to recruit Millennials and Gen Zers means knowing how to attract them through the right messaging.

-This goes back to the “why” when understanding how to recruit Millennials and Gen Z. Business communication is so saturated, no matter what industry you’re in or what product you’re selling.
+This goes back to the “why” when understanding how to recruit Millennials and Gen Z. Business communication is so saturated, no matter what industry you’re in.
 We’re in a global economy.
 These two cohorts have connections with people and formed friendships across borders.
-They’ve had connections via a range of communication apps and platforms for some time now, over 10 years in some cases, so their possibilities and choices are limitless.
+They’ve had connections via a range of communication apps and platforms for some time now, so their possibilities and choices are limitless.

 In a more general sense, pride and affinity with the company lead employee loyalty.
 Twenty-one percent of respondents to Mercer’s 2019 Global Talent Trends Study said that their company is where they feel the greatest sense of professional belonging, as opposed to their particular role, industry, or manager.
 See the graphic below: